 Patricia Cassidy, Chief Officer

-Patricia originally trained as a nurse and has worked with a number of health boards in a variety of roles including health education and health promotion.
-She was also a visiting specialist lecturer in health studies and community nursing at Glasgow Caledonian University and has worked in a number of national roles with sportsscotland, the Scottish Consumer Council and the Health Education Board for Scotland.
+Originally training as a nurse, Patricia has worked with a various health boards in a range of roles, including health education and health promotion.
+She has served as a specialist visiting lecturer in health studies and community nursing at Glasgow Caledonian University and has also worked in national roles with sportscotland, the Scottish Consumer Council and the Health Education Board for Scotland.
 Patricia has considerable experience and knowledge of working in local authorities, having previously held senior positions at Aberdeen City Council and Inverclyde Council.

 Sara Lacey, Chief Social Work Officer

-Sara Lacey is Head of Social Work Children’s Services and Chief Social Work Officer for Falkirk Council.
-Sara has worked in social care for 25 years and has been a qualified social worker since 1996.
-She has worked in a variety of practice and leadership roles within the local authority, third and independent sectors.
-Over the course of her career Sara has worked predominantly within children and families services; starting her management experience in a statutory support and protection team before moving on to provide preventative family support.
-Prior to coming to Falkirk Council Sara was the Managing Director of a national residential child care organisation and spent time overseas developing home based nursing services for people with critical health issues and at end of life.
+Sara is Falkirk’s Chief Social Work Officer and is head of Falkirk Council’s social work children’s services.
+Since becoming a qualified social worker in 1996, she has worked in a variety of practice and leadership roles within local authority, third, and independent sectors.
+Prior to joining Falkirk Council, Sara was the Managing Director of a national residential child care organisation and spent time overseas developing home based nursing services for people with critical health issues and at end of life.
 Sara’s current role as Head of Service includes responsibility for Criminal Justice Services.
-As Chief Social Work Officer Sara is a non-voting member of the IJB and a member of the Clinical and Care Governance Group.

 Dr David Herron, Professional Lead – GP

 David graduated from Manchester in 2002 and has been a GP Partner in a practice in Polmont since 2006.
-He is also involved in training medical students and GP Trainees and arranging educational events for GPs across Forth Valley.
-David chair’s NHS Forth Valley’s Local Medical Committee which provides advice on a wide range of issues affecting General Practice.
-He is also the GP Clinical Lead for the Falkirk Health and Social Care Partnership.
+David chair’s NHS Forth Valley’s GP Subcommittee which provides advice on a wide range of issues affecting General Practice.
+He is also the GP Clinical Lead for the Falkirk Health and Social Care Partnership and is involved in training medical students and GP Trainees and arranging educational events for GPs across Forth Valley.